cabal-club/grants/samsung.md

   - messages can be sent offline, and sync to other peers whenever they become available
   - can chat & sync with peers who are on the local network, even if no internet connection is available
   - first time users will receive all the history when they connect with the others of a cabal
+- works today
+  - cabal is a thing that exists today! we use it daily to chat about development and other topics

 Not all of these features are implemented, but make up the core of our roadmap.